Chinese firm wins A123 despite U.S. tech transfer fears

 The company makes batteries for Fisker Automotive, BMW (BMWG.DE) hybrid 3- and 5-Series cars, and General Motors Co's (GM.N) all-electric Chevrolet Spark, which is scheduled for release later this year.
 China's SAIC Motor Corp (600104.SS) and India's Tata Motors (TAMO.NS) also are customers.

-The money raised by the sale will be used to repay the battery maker's debts of about $376 million.
+The money raised in the auction will be used to repay the battery maker's debts of about $376 million.

 BLUNTING CRITICISM